 We first learned coefficients to the PNI linear equation using Arabidopsis (A) and Soy (G, Glycine max).
 Then, we use those “learned” coefficients to infer edges in Medicago (M), based on edges in Arabidopsis (Figure 4B) Then, we will do another test in which Soy and Medicago reverse roles.
 Results from these tests are summarized in Table 2.

-DENNIS NEED TO ADD DATA:

-InferNET: Predicting a Legume network

-Improve Arabidopsis Medicago predictions by first training Arabidopsis on Soy

-Interolog Approach: (Standard approach for predicting from Arabidopsis to another species).

-Predict: AM interactions based on Blast Score of A to M.

-Validate: M predicted correlationsM experimental correlations

-DENNIS FILL IN RESULTS HERE…..for A—>M predictions…based on BLAST only.

-InferNET: Infering a Legume-network by LEARNING the rules of a legume network.

-Train: Train Arabidopsis (A) using Soy (S) data

-Learn: Use rules learned by S A training, to predict A Medicago (M)

-Validate: Validate predictions in M, using left out data from M

 Note: When we train using Arabidopsis (A) and Soy (G) data, we get values a1 = 0.1382, a2 =0.6705, a3 =-0.7203.
 By contrast, when we train using Arabidopsis (A) and Medicago (M) data, and predict in Soy (S), we get values a1 = 0.0776, a2 = 0.6303, a3 = -0.6407.
 The two training sets, (training A with S, or training A with M), provide different weights for the coefficients, which can be summarized as a shift in reliance on the orthology value (a1) to the confidence in correlation in source (a2+a3) when we replace Soy(G) with Medicago (M) as the trainer.
 This shift in reliance may be explained by the fact that Soy has gone through a recent whole genome duplication, and hence often has two paralogs for each Arabidopsis gene, of which only one might still maintain the correlation.
 Hence, the estimation for correlation between these two species might be more sensitive to the orthology assignment being correct.